Benjamin Radford: Squaring the Strange

 In April 2017 Radford and Pascual Romero launched the Squaring the Strange podcast with evidence-based analysis and commentary on a variety of topics ranging from the paranormal to the political.
 Frequent contributor and content producer Celestia Ward was later added as a cohost.
 The podcast features discussions on a wide variety of subjects including psychology, myths, hoaxes, folklore, and science.
 It has featured Radford's detailed analysis of the Blue Whale Challenge scare and his passionate criticism of the History Channel's Amelia Earhart documentary and its discredited photographic evidence.

 Investigations

-Radford has conducted numerous investigations into "unexplained" phenomena.
-These are some of his best-known cases: